gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

 - `vara_app.wasm` is the output Wasm binary built from source files
 - `vara_app.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain
 (Optimization include reducing the file size and improving performance)
 - `vara_app.idl` is the Interface Definition Language (IDL) file that describes the application's interface, defining the structure and methods callable on the `vara_app` program.
-It’s essential for interacting with the application on the blockchain, specifying available functions and their inputs and outputs.
+It's essential for interacting with the application on the blockchain, specifying available functions and their inputs and outputs.
 This file is crucial for developers and clients to ensure they use the correct method signatures and data types when interacting with the deployed program.

 ## Deploy your program to the Testnet